Conditional regression for single-index models: Introduction

 In this work we introduce a new estimator and a corresponding algorithm, called Smallest Vector Regression (SVR), that are statistically optimal and computationally efficient.
 Our dimension reduction technique falls in the category of conditional methods.
 Unlike existing studies for similar approaches, we are able to provide a characterization for the parameter selection, and bound both the index estimation and the regression errors.
 Since regression is performed using standard piecewise polynomial estimates on the projected samples after and independently of the index estimation step, our regression bounds hold conditioned to any index estimation method of sufficient accuracy.
 Our analysis yields convergence by proving finite-sample bounds in high probability.
 The resulting statements are stronger compared to the ones in the available literature on conditional methods, where typically only asymptotic convergence, at most, is established.
-As a side note, SVR has been empirically tested with success also in the multi-index model, but our analysis, and therefore our exposition, will be restricted to the single-index case.
+As a side note, SVR has been empirically tested with success also in the multi-index model, but our analysis, and therefore our exposition, will be restricted to the single-index case (for a related analysis of the multi-index model, see \cite{10.1214/20-EJS1785}).
 In summary, the contributions of this work are: \begin{enumerate} \item We introduce a new conditional regression method that combines accuracy, robustness and low computational cost.
-This method is multiscale and sheds light on parameter choices that are important in theory and practice, and are mostly left unaddressed in other techniques. \item We prove strong, finite-sample convergence bounds, both in probability and in expectation, for the index estimate of our conditional method. \item We prove that polynomial partitioning estimates are H\"older continuous with high probability with respect to the index estimation error.
-This allows to bridge the gap between a good estimator of the index subspace and the performance of regression on the estimated subspace. \item We prove that all $\sqrt{n}$-consistent index estimation methods lead to the min-max $1$-dimensional rate of convergence when combined with polynomial partitioning estimates. \item Using the above, we provide an algorithm for the estimation of the single-index model with theoretical guarantees of optimal convergence in quasilinear time. \end{enumerate}
+This method is multiscale and sheds light on parameter choices that are important in theory and practice, and are mostly left unaddressed in other techniques. \item We prove strong, finite-sample convergence bounds, both in probability and in expectation, for the index estimate of our conditional method. \item We prove that the population statistics used to construct conditional polynomial partitioning estimation (up to degree $1$) are H\"older continuous with respect to the index estimation.
+This allows to bridge the gap between a good estimator of the index subspace and the performance of regression on the estimated subspace. \item We prove that all $\sqrt{n}$-convergent index estimation methods lead to the min-max $1$-dimensional rate of convergence when combined with polynomial partitioning estimates (up to degree $1$). \item Using the above, we provide an algorithm for the estimation of the single-index model with theoretical guarantees of optimal convergence in quasilinear time. \end{enumerate}

 The paper is organized as follows.
 In Section \ref{s:ConditionRegressionMethods} we review several conditional regression methods, and introduce our new estimator; in Section \ref{s:AnalysisConvergence} we analyze the converge of our method and establish min-max rates for regression conditioned on any sufficiently accurate index estimate; in Section \ref{s:NumericalExperiments} we conduct several numerical experiments, both validating the theory and exploring numerically aspects of various techniques that are not covered by theoretical results; in the Appendix we collect additional proofs and technical results.